 ‘Summer Beauty’ Ornamental Onion produces a quantity of flat refined strap-like leaves in spring, topped by soft pink round umbels on long stalks starting in June.
 Allium ‘Summer Beauty’ continues blooming almost all summer, and the dried round seedheads add interest to the winter landscape as well.
 Try them spray painted cool colors (as our good friend Simple does), or added to dried arrangements.
 Roy Diblik of Northwind Perennial Farm introduced ‘Summer Beauty’ after finding it thriving in someone’s driveway.

 Allium cernuum, or nodding Pink Onion, is a tough deer resistant bulb plant which is crowned by multiple pink flower umbels.
 The blooms appear above the green strap-like leaves in July and August.
 These are followed by attractive tan seedheads.
 The clumps increase in size as time goes on and the bulbs can be divided and spread to make a lovely addition to short meadows in mid summer.
+Self-seeds vigorously in the garden.

 'Snowcap' Chives produces delicate white flowers above tubular foliage in early to mid summer.
 The bloom period is prolonged if Allium 'Snowcap' is deadheaded, which also keeps it from seeding itself in flowerbeds.
 The leaves are edible (this is a cultivar of edible chives), but are not touched by deer or rabbits.
 Alliums are bulbs, so 'Snowcap' is easily divided when dormant.
 A Mark McDonough introduction.